anikethhippo/cordova-deeplinks-mod/README.md

-# Cordova Deeplink Plugin (fork of the Cordova Universal Links Plugin)
+# Cordova Deeplinks Plugin (fork of the Cordova Universal Links Plugin)
 This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as:
 - [Universal Links on iOS](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)
 - [Deep Linking on Android](https://developer.android.com/training/app-indexing/deep-linking.html)